 - (A) Report to the commissioner on the status of the parcel every 5 years as required in subdivision (2)(A)(ii) of this subsection.
 The report shall be limited to the certification of current land use activity and that historically impacted material has not been relocated.
-Such report shall be maintained by the owner and made available for inspection upon request of the commissioner. - (B) The owner shall submit a notification to the commissioner not later than 15 days after any violation of a requirement in this section. - (8) Nothing in this section shall preclude the additional remediation of historically impacted material in accordance with the cleanup standards sections of the RBCRs. - (9) If at any time the commissioner determines that work or activities conducted do not comply with the requirements of this subsection, including, but not limited to, the conduct of activities not authorized by the permit by rule, the commissioner shall consider any such work or activity unauthorized and may take any action authorized by section 22a-134ss of the Connecticut General Statutes, including action to require additional remediation of the historically impacted material.
+Such report shall be maintained by the owner and made available for inspection upon request of the commissioner. - (B) The owner shall submit a notification to the commissioner within 15 days of any violation of a requirement in this section. - (8) Nothing in this section shall preclude the additional remediation of historically impacted material in accordance with the cleanup standards sections. - (9) If at any time the commissioner determines that work or activities conducted do not comply with the requirements of this subsection, including, but not limited to, the conduct of activities not authorized by this permit by rule, the commissioner shall consider any such work or activity unauthorized and may take any action authorized by section 22a-134ss of the Connecticut General Statutes, including action to require additional remediation of the historically impacted material.

-(k) Conditional Exemption for Dredged Materials
+(k) Conditional Exemption for Dredge Materials